Quorum of Twelve Apostles (Bickertonite): History

 At a conference in Green Oak, Pennsylvania in July 1862, leaders of several branches in Pennsylvania, Ohio and Virginia came together and formally organized what they called "The Church of Jesus Christ".
 William Bickerton presided over the conference.
 Bickerton's two counselors in the newly organized First Presidency were George Barnes and Charles Brown who were ordained apostles.
 The members of the Quorum of the Twelve of that organization (ordered by seniority) were Arthur Bickerton, Thomas Bickerton, Alexander Bickerton, James Brown, Cummings Cherry, Benjamin Meadowcroft, Joseph Astin, Joseph Knox, William Cadman, James Nichols, John Neish and John Dixon.
 At the conference George Barnes reported receiving the "word of the Lord," which he related:

 List of members

 Current members of the Quorum of Twelve Apostles are: Thomas M. Liberto, Peter Scolaro, John R. Griffith, Paul Liberto, Leonard A. Lovalvo, James Crudup, Joel Gehly, Frank Natoli, Paul Aaron Palmieri, Jerry Valenti, Pete Giannetti and Scott Griffith.

 Joel Gehly currently serves as church president, with Peter Scolaro and Frank Natoli as counselors.

-Isaac Smith and Richard T. Christman are currently emeritus apostles.